 Top / Featured Image Credits: flickr photo by Mike Tewkesbury http://flickr.com/photos/7687126@N06/2854503391 shared under a Creative Commons (BY-ND) license

-The post "Facebook as Catfish Paradise: Its Community Standards Wears the Cone of Shame" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/10/facebook-as-catfish-paradise-its-community-standards-wears-the-cone-of-shame/) on October 11, 2015.
+The post "Facebook as Catfish Paradise: Its Community Standards Wears the Cone of Shame" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2015/10/facebook-as-catfish-paradise-its-community-standards-wears-the-cone-of-shame/) on October 11, 2015.